section-engineering-education/engineering-education/articles/logging-with-winston/index.md

 - http://localhost:3000/calc
 - http://localhost:3000/hello

-Logs will be recorded into the `server.log` file, and any `error` logs will be recorded in a MongoDB database.
+Logs will be recorded into the `server.log` file.
+Open  `server.log` to view the recorded logs.

+Any `error` logs will be recorded in a MongoDB database.
+Enter `db.server_logs.find()` to view the logs.

 **Note:** MongoDB transport takes a JSON format.
 To save these logs in a mongo database, we need to convert them to a JSON format.
 It is the only format to insert a record into a mongo database collection.